 AACR-WICR Scholar Awards are awarded to members of Women in Cancer Research who are scientists-in-training and presenters of meritorious scientific papers at AACR Annual Meetings.
 An application is required.

-We would like to thank the Dr. John S. Cargile III; Ed and Jaqueline Gieselman; Kelly Gollat Memorial Fund for Melanoma Research; Charles and Natalina Lunsford; Rodney H. and Judy E. Margolis Foundation; and The Tang Family Foundation for their generous gifts in support of this prestigious award program in 2016.
+We would like to thank the Dr. John S. Cargile III; Ed and Jaqueline Gieselman; and the Kelly Gollat Memorial Fund for Melanoma Researchfor their generous gifts in support of this prestigious award program in 2017.

 - Candidates must be members of Women in Cancer Research (WICR).